 - ECG to check on the heart

 If your doctor or medical professional acted in a manner different or below the standard of care that other medical professionals would have provided, such as by failing to run a test or failing to notice the signs of a stroke, then he or she may have possibly breached the standard of care.

 The failure to diagnose symptoms of a stroke or pulmonary embolism can make all the difference between a full recovery and either permanent disability or death.
-If you have suffered injuries or you have lost a family member due to a stroke or pulmonary embolism misdiagnosis, The Fitch Law Firm can help you file a medical malpractice lawsuit and seek compensation for the injuries you have sustained.
+If you suffered injuries or you have lost a family member due to a stroke or pulmonary embolism misdiagnosis, the Fitch Law Firm LLC can help you file a medical malpractice lawsuit and seek compensation for the injuries you sustained.

 We are here to fight for you and help you get the justice you deserve.
-Call The Fitch Law Firm at 855-LAW-OHIO or fill out our online consultation form to schedule a free consultation.
+Contact the Fitch Law Firm LLC or fill out our online consultation form to schedule a free consultation.
 One of our malpractice attorneys can get started on your case immediately.